 During the earlier centuries there was much activity along the coastline.
 Wherever natural conditions permitted there were fishing outfits, where hundreds, if not thousands, of fishermen, who frequented the rich fishing grounds near the coast, used open rowboats.
 The most renowned among them is Dritvik, where the fisheries probably started in the 16th century, and according to the annals between 300 and 400 fishermen, using 60 boats, spent the time during the fishing seasons.
 Ruins of their abodes and a lava maze on the hill south of the cove are protected.

-Other historic monuments are scattered within the national park limits, some of which are connected 3558cff97b3cd7f0df9a701a737f5c20with legends and historic novels.
+Other historic monuments are scattered within the national park limits, some of which are connected with legends and historic novels.
 Two novels have put the Snaefells Peninsula permanently on the map, Jules Verne’s novel “The Journey to the Centre of the Earth”, and Halldor Kiljan Laxness’ novel “Christianity under the Glacier”.

 NP Snaefellsjokull